-In Fortran, an OpenACC directive is indicated in the code by !\$acc your directive.
+In C, an OpenACC directive is indicated in the code by '#pragma acc your directive'.
 This is very similar to OpenMP programming and gives hints to the compiler on how to handle the compilation of your source.
-If you are using a compiler which does not support OpenACC directives, it will simply ignore the !\$acc directives and move on with the compilation.
+If you are using a compiler which does not support OpenACC directives, it will simply ignore the '#pragma acc' directives and move on with the compilation.

 In Step 2, you will add compute regions around your expensive parallel loop(s).
 The first OpenACC directive you're going to learn about is the kernels directive.
-The kernels directive gives the compiler a lot of freedom in how it tries to accelerate your code - it basically says, "Compiler, I believe the following code block is parallelizable, so I want you to try and accelerate it as best you can."
+The kernels directive gives the compiler a lot of freedom in how it tries to accelerate your code - it basically says, "Compiler, I believe the code in the following region is parallelizable, so I want you to try and accelerate it as best you can."

-Like most OpenACC directives in Fortran, the kernels directive applies to the structured code block defined by the opening and closing !\$acc directives.
+Like most OpenACC directives in C/C++, the kernels directive applies to the structured code block immediately following the #pragma acc directive.
 For example, each of the following code samples instructs the compiler to generate a kernel -- from suitable loops -- for execution on an accelerator: